 The Public Library Code directs the Pennsylvania Department of Education to appoint a State Librarian to serve as its Deputy Secretary for Libraries.
 The Deputy Secretary is responsible for the operation and maintenance of the State Library of Pennsylvania and the coordination of a statewide system of local (public) libraries.

 The Public Library Code also establishes the Governor’s Advisory Council on Library Development and a system of financial aid for public libraries that meet requirements established by the Public Library Code and Pennsylvania Code regulations.

 A compilation of library laws may be found in:

 In addition to the Public Library Code, other statutes also affect libraries.
 These include:

-- Fiscal Code – How state aid, or Public Library Subsidy funds, are distributed;
+- Public School Code and Fiscal Code – How state aid, or Public Library Subsidy funds, are distributed for specific years;

 - Child Internet Protection Act – Requires schools and public libraries to have an acceptable-use policy for Internet use;